Curriculum

 This course is devoted to the dynamics of charged particles in electromagnetic fields.
 Starting with motion of electrons in constant magnetic and electric fields, the course continues with the electron motion in electromagnetic pulses (i.e. laser pulses) of high strength (i.e. when laser pressure becomes dominant).
 Radiation produced by electrons in extreme motion will be calculated for several most important cases: synchrotron radiation, Thomson scattering, undulator radiation.
 Effects of radiation reaction on electron motion will be discussed.
 The last part of the course will briefly discuss the QED effects in strong laser fields: stochasticity in radiation reaction, pair production by focused laser pulses and QED cascades.
 Analytical framework will be complemented with the help of numerical calculations.

-• Photovoltaics (Paulus)
+• Physics of Photovoltaics (Paulus)

 Content